sapkotaruz11/CORA-NC/README.md

 ### Evaluations

-If you wish to evaluate the perfromance without carrying out the experiments using the previous predicitons, run the command:
+If you wish to evaluate the perfromance without carrying out the experiments using the previous predictions, run the command:
 ```shell
 python evaluations.py
 ```